 The Number: 30,000

 Now multiply that by scale.
-A full NVL72 rack packs 441,000 MLCCs.
+A full GB300 NVL72 rack consumes roughly 440,000 MLCCs.
 Hyperscalers are deploying thousands of these racks.
 NVIDIA alone is consuming MLCC capacity equivalent to what previously served entire consumer electronics segments.

 Murata has publicly acknowledged that AI server MLCC orders currently exceed double their production capacity for high-end products.
 That’s not a forecast.
 That’s existing backlog.